 The completion of the tattooing is followed by a big celebration.
 The girl comes back to the village and the tattooist is presented with presents from the girl’s parents in recognition of the service provided.

-With the tattooing and celebration over.
-The girl is then ready for marriage… But the boy who has courted her now has to prove to her parents that he is of good character and worthy of their daughter.
+With the tattooing and celebration over, the girl is ready for marriage… But the boy who has courted her now has to prove to her parents that he is of good character and worthy of their daughter.

 This typically means that he will make a new vegetable garden for the parents.
 Or build them a new canoe or house to demonstrate his skills as a man.

 This is a big test for him and if satisfied, the parents delegate the girl’s initiation to her uncle.